Get started by searching below:

 What Is a Stage 4 Bedsore?

-A stage 4 bedsore is the most severe form of bedsore, also called a pressure sore, pressure ulcer, or decubitus ulcer.
+A stage 4 bedsore is a deep wound reaching the muscles, ligaments, or bones.
+It is the most severe form of a bedsore (also called a bed sore, pressure sore, pressure ulcer, or decubitus ulcer.)

-Sadly, a stage 4 pressure ulcer may be a sign of nursing home neglect.
+Sadly, a stage 4 pressure ulcer is often a sign of nursing home neglect.
 Residents of nursing homes may develop these sores if caregivers fail to treat earlier pressure ulcer stages.
-A stage 4 pressure ulcer is often a sign of a person staying in the same position for an extended period of time.

 What Does a Stage 4 Bedsore Look Like?

-Characterized by severe tissue damage, a stage 4 bedsore is the largest and deepest of all bedsore stages.
-A stage 4 pressure ulcer may look like a reddish crater on the skin.
-Muscles, bones, and/or tendons may also be visible at the bottom of the stage 4 pressure ulcer.
+A stage 4 bedsore is the largest and deepest of all bedsore stages.
+Characterized by severe tissue damage, a stage 4 pressure ulcer may look like a reddish crater on the skin.

-Symptoms of pressure ulcers for stages 1 - 4 with life-threatening infections at stage 4 bedsore.
+Illustration of pressure ulcers for stages 1 - 4 with life-threatening infections at stage 4 bedsore.

 Stage 4 Bedsore Causes

-Bedsores are caused by factors like pressure, shear, and friction that cut off the blood supply to the skin.
 Without proper treatment, this loss of blood flow can cause the skin to die and a wound to form, eventually turning into a stage 4 bedsore.

-Johns Hopkins Medicine explains, “being bedridden, unconscious, unable to sense pain, or immobile increases the risk that a bedsore will develop.
+“Being bedridden, unconscious, unable to sense pain, or immobile increases the risk that a bedsore will develop.
 The risk increases if the person is not turned, positioned correctly, or provided with proper nutrition and skin care.”

 Nursing home residents may develop bedsores if staff members: